Lalawélé Atakora

-Lalawélé Atakora (also known as Atakora Lalawélé; born 9 November 1990) is a Togolese footballer who plays for Syrianska FC as a winger.
+Lalawélé Atakora (also known as Atakora Lalawélé; born 9 November 1990) is a Togolese footballer who plays for FCO Tourangeau as a winger.

 Career

 Club career

 On 20 June 2017, Lalawélé signed with Adana Demirspor.

 On 3 July 2018, Gabala FK announced the signing of Lalawélé on a one-year contract, with Gabala confirmed his release at the end of his contract on 4 June 2019.
 On 20 August 2019 it was confirmed, that Lalawélé had joined Kuwaiti club Kazma SC in the Kuwait Premier League.
 After a spell in Togolese ASKO Kara, he joined the Swedish fourth-tier club Syrianska in 2021.

+International career

+He represented Togo in the 2007 FIFA U-17 World Cup in South Korea and played all three group stage matches, scoring one goal.

+In 2011, he played for Togo in the WAFU Nations Cup, a West African championship.
+Togo won the final against Nigeria 3-2 and Lalawelé was the match winner with his two goals and an assist.